virtualnobi/MediaFiler/HOWTO-INSTALL.md

 * Start Github Desktop.

 * Clone the MediaFiler repository from [github.com/virtualnobi/MediaFiler](https://github.com/virtualnobi/MediaFiler):
-Note the this installation directory into for later.
+Note this as your installation directory into for later.

 ### Stand-alone Installation